defenseunicorns/leapfrogai/src/leapfrogai_ui/README.md

 ### Requirements:

 This application requires Supabase, and either Leapfrog API or OpenAI to function.
 Additionally, it can optionally use Keycloak for authentication.
-There are several different ways to run this, so please see the "Configuration Options" section below for more information.
+There are several different ways to run it, so please see the "Configuration Options" section below for more information.

 ### Running the UI